MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/process-automation/process-automation-framework.md

 Implementation of a process automation solution consists of a set of tasks, some of which are required and some of which are optional.

 Most of the UI customizations aren't supported for background processes.
-The series list page and logging of results and messages are supported.
+The **Series** list page and logging of results and messages are supported.

 | Task                                                | Required for a scheduled process | Required for a background process |
 |-----------------------------------------------------|----------------------------------|-----------------------------------|